MOC-IP/SuperView-location_service/README.md

 # data-fetcher
-nodejs app that collects data
+    Server side app in nodejs for data collecting from different sources.